MOREY HORN STUDIO

 BIO

 Melissa Morey is a free-lance horn player and teacher.
-In addition to running Morey Horn Studio she is a founding member of the Mélange à Trois horn trio.
-Morey is currently the Operations Manager for Minnesota Youth Symphonies.
+In addition to running Morey Horn Studio, she is also currently the Operations Manager for Minnesota Youth Symphonies.
 She was the instructor of horn at Gustavus Adolphus College (St. Peter) for 10 years.
 Morey is a sought-after instructor, presenter, and adjudicator at music camps, contests, honor ensembles, and schools.

 Morey holds a Master of Music degree in horn performance and pedagogy from the University of Wisconsin-Madison where she studied with Douglas Hill; she earned a Bachelor of Music degree in vocal music education (with departmental distinction) from St. Olaf College where she studied horn with Priscilla McAfee and voice with Margaret Eaves-Smith, and was a member/soloist with the St. Olaf Choir, Band, and Orchestra.
 Morey also studied with Michael Gast, principal horn for the Minnesota Orchestra.